La Défense, France

 Saint-Gobain Tower

-Designed to become the showcase of Saint-Gobain’s image and know-how, the 50,000 m2 tower, 170 m in height and spanning 44 floors, aspires to provide solutions to a large number of current issues:
+Designed to showcase Saint-Gobain’s expertise and brand image, the 50,000 m2 tower, 170 m in height and spanning 44 floors, aims to address a wide array of contemporary challenges: functional, societal, urban, architectural, and environmental.

 Client